fastify/fastify-cli/README.md

 then `fastify-cli` will use that version of Fastify when running the server.
 Otherwise, `fastify-cli` will use the version of Fastify included within `fastify-cli`.

+#### Unhandled rejections

+fastify-cli uses [make-promises-safe](https://github.com/mcollina/make-promises-safe) to avoid memory leaks in case of a `'unhandledRejection'`.

 ### generate

 `fastify-cli` can also help with generating some project scaffolding to